zacharytruong/calculator-react/README.md

     * Run `npm i`
     * Run `npm start`

+## Live Demo
+A live version of this project is hosted on 👉 [Github Page](https://zacharytruong.github.io/calculator-react)

 ## UI Display
 * When users are on devices with a screen’s width > 420px, the calculator is floating in the center of the screen.
 * When users are on devices with a screen’s width < 420px, the calculator takes a full-screen display for the best mobile experience.